oohaysmlm/autoform-relations/README.md

 #autoform-relations#

 ###Description###
-Adds a custom input type called "relation" to the [Aldeed's meteor-autoform](https://github.com/aldeed/meteor-autoform) package for when we need to add a reference to a record (or records) in another collection.
+Adds a custom input type called "relation" to the [Aldeed's meteor-autoform](https://github.com/aldeed/meteor-autoform) package for when we need to add a reference to a document (or documents) in another collection.
 Includes an integration with [meteorhacks:searchsource](https://github.com/meteorhacks/search-source) to provide full text search capabilities.

 ###Usage###
 ```